 - 1 litre vegetable stock

-- 1 can butter beans drained and well rinsed
+- 1 can white beans (cannellini or butter beans) drained and well rinsed

 - 1 potato chopped (floury is best, I used Agria)